 In the last few days I posted some pictures on Instagram which got unexpected comments.
 Apparently the method I was using for attaching my binding is not as common as I thought.
 Which made me realise that there are probably quite a few tips and tricks that I may have picked up in the twenty-odd years I have been making quilts.
 Starting with the way I attach "ordinary" continuous binding, here we go...

 Sewing on bindingI used to trim my (quilted) quilt straight and square, and then attach the binding, raw edges together, to the edge of the trimmed quilt.

 While the use of a walking foot helped to some extent, the right feed dogs were never quite gripping the fabric since it was trimmed, and I was struggling to keep the quilt going straight.
 And the edges of the quilt still tended to stretch, resulting in wavy edges.
 Not my preferred look.

-So now I don't trim the quilt at first.
-I sew my binding onto the quilt before trimming.
+So these days I sew my binding onto the quilt before trimming.
 The raw edges of the binding are stitched level with the edge of the quilt top and sewn on as usual through all the quilt layers.
 Then I trim the quilt edges.